 Need to know

-- Health funds including Medibank, Bupa, HCF, HBF and NIB charge more for policies without pregnancy cover
+- Health funds including Medibank, Bupa, HCF, HBF, NIB and Frank (GMHBA) sell these overpriced policies

-The new Gold, Silver, Bronze system of health insurance ranks policies by cover, but there is no guarantee that a lower tier means a cheaper premium.
+The Gold, Silver and Bronze system of health insurance introduced by the government in 2019 ranks policies by cover, but there is no guarantee that a lower tier means a cheaper premium.

 Silver Plus policies allow you to tailor your health insurance, giving you the level of cover provided by a Silver policy, plus cover for one or more procedures usually only covered by Gold insurance.

 Silver and Silver Plus policies give you less cover than Gold, so you'd expect them to cost less.
-But we've found Silver Plus policies that cost up to $800 more per year than the cheapest Gold policy in Queensland, SA and WA, up to $700 more in ACT/NSW, up to $900 more in Victoria and Tasmania and up to a shocking $1700 more in the NT.
+But we've found Silver Plus policies that cost up to:

 Why is Silver Plus often more expensive than Gold?